pcingola/llms_from_dummies/README.md

-# Language Models From Dummies
+# Large Language Models (LLMs) From Dummies: Tutorial

 This is a series of introductory tutorials about language models (such as GPT).